favna/ribbon/docs/index.md

 ## learn ⇒ <code>MessageEmbed</code>
 Pokemon LearnCommand - Displays how a Pokemon can learn given moves, if at all
 Moves split on every `,`.
 See examples for usages.
-You can specify a generation for the match as third argument, in this case make sure to wrap the moves in `' '` if they have spaces!
+You can specify a generation for the match by adding `--gen [1-7]` anywhere in the list of moves, with `[1-7]` being a number in that range.
+Generation defaults to 7
 **Aliases**: `learnset`, `learnall`

 **Returns**: <code>MessageEmbed</code> - Info on whether the Pokemon can learn the move and how or not